 Among other changes Tewsley-Booth implemented in order to extract all possible information from the probes, he determined how to use them to track differences in the magnetic field of the muon beam over time, correcting an error of 20-30 parts per billion.

 In order to reach the needed accuracy, however, the measurements must go through a series of cross-checking processes.
 That’s where Farooq’s expertise came in.

 “In order to understand the magnetic field at the level necessary to explore potentially new physics, novel techniques are needed to cross-check more conventional devices,” Farooq, now the careers program manager at the American Physical Society (APS), says.

 Farooq developed and operated a device consisting of helium-3 gas in a glass cell surrounded by high-energy coils.
 These coils excite the gas particles to such high energies that they emit photons and the gas glows purple.

 “You create this thunderstorm in a glass cell, essentially, and then shine an invisible infrared laser into it,” Farooq says.
 “That gets the helium-3 nuclei in the right energy state to align better with the magnetic field.”

 With the nuclei aligned, she uses a well-known process called nuclear magnetic resonance (NMR) to precisely measure the magnetic field with the helium-3 cell.
 This measurement is cross-checked with another magnetic field probe, which then cross-checks the probes measuring the magnetic field that the muons experience.

-Krägeloh, meanwhile, worked on comparing the magnetic field data in order to help understand the accuracy and uncertainties involved in all of the team’s data collection methods.
+Krägeloh and Aguillard, meanwhile, worked on comparing the magnetic field data in order to help understand the accuracy and uncertainties involved in all of the team’s data collection methods.